-The final examination is an oral defense of all elements of the dissertation, and it may include any general questions from the committee related to the chosen field of study.
+The final examination is an oral defense of all elements of the dissertation, and it may include any general questions from the committee related to the broader field of Family Studies and Human Development or Retailing and Consumer Sciences.
 By this time, all elements of the program must have been completed, except for the final acceptance of the dissertation document.
 This means no incomplete grades and unfinished coursework.
 Be sure that all members of your committee will be available for your scheduled defense.
 In an emergency (usually the serious illness of a faculty member), a member substitution can be approved for your defense, but this is undesirable.
 Dissertation defenses should be conducted in the summer only as a last resort, and members of your committee have a right to refuse to be available for summer defenses, or for defenses during sabbatical leaves.
 (It is possible, by arrangement with the Graduate College, for a committee member to participate in the defense remotely via video or telephone conference.)